JackLawhorn/Heavens-Above-Gardens-Below/Posts/Silver Wolves.md

 Closely tied with raw silver as the [[docetic]] form of their patron, the [[Lunar Aspects#The Wolf Mother|Wolf Mother]], the Silver Wolves were the sworn keepers of the metal.
 Mining and working it themselves, it was turned into powerful arms and armor capable of slaying [[extramundane]] and [[benighted]] foes with ease and adapting to both their human and wolf forms.

+> For more on silver and its ties to Clan Wolfstepper, see [[Iconic pact of Clan Wolfstepper#Silver|Iconic pact of Clan Wolfstepper > Silver]].

 ## See also
 ```dataview
 TABLE tag as "Daily Tag"